Ashford College - Safeguarding

 Safeguarding

-We all want Ashford College to be a safe and secure place for everyone to work and learn together.
+EKC Ashford College is committed to safeguarding all of our students.
+We all want College to be a safe and secure place for everyone to work and learn together.

 Safeguarding is about our legal duty and moral obligation to ensure that the welfare of all young people and all vulnerable adults is promoted.
 It means that all staff are trained to provide help as soon as possible, always act in the best interest of the young person and know about systems to make referrals.